MichShep/pix2gba/README.md

 - **Palette file errors**: If a custom palette is used, it must be a valid image file and follow the format requirements (1 pixel per color, with total count matching `2^bpp`).
 - **Out-of-bounds errors**: Ensure the image dimensions are compatible with the chosen metatile sizes.
 The tool pads the image to align with 8×8 tiles if needed.
 - **File permissions**: Make sure you have write access to the destination directory.
+- **Invalid transparent Color:** Make sure the value is RGB15, not RGB24